Pedrito Rico

-Pedro Rico Cutillas, better known as Pedrito Rico (7 September 1932, in Elda, Alicante – 21 June 1988, in Barcelona) was a Spanish singer, dancer and actor who spent most of his career in Argentina.
+Pedro Rico Cutillas, better known as Pedrito Rico (7 September 1932 – 21 June 1988) was a Spanish Gypsy singer, dancer and actor who spent most of his career in Argentina.
+He was born in Elda, Alicante and died in Barcelona.

 Biography

 In 1955 he debuted at the Ruzafa Theater in Valencia, then moved to the Price Theater in Madrid.
 In 1956 he was hired by an Argentine theatrical entrepreneur to perform at the Avenida Theater, the theater of zarzuelas, located in a place where a large Spanish community is concentrated in the city of Buenos Aires.
 In 1958 he was awarded the Golden Record in Cuba and the Guaicaipuro in Venezuela as the best foreign interpreter.

 It has been argued that Pedrito Rico was just one Argentinian more for his continuous and successful visits to that country.
-He sang Spanish songs, flamenco, melodic and sometimes also new olero or tropical songs with Spanish-style arrangements and adapted to his particular way of singing.
+He sang Spanish songs, flamenco, melodic and sometimes also new bolero or tropical songs with Spanish-style arrangements and adapted to his particular way of singing.
 He had started very young and was consecrated in Argentina with the company "Romería", in Avenida Theater, in 1956.
 He immediately won the favor of the public, which gave him the alias of "El Ángel de España", which subsequently served as title to one of his films.

 He had an excellent voice and was a good dancer, taking into account that he made big efforts to always present his performances in very good conditions, both physical in general and vocal in particular.
 His colorful performances and colorful shirts were famous, as well as his special make-up, which served to evoke perverse comments and bitter criticism from his detractors, from those who did not consider him a true Spaniard.
 However, none of this prevented him from filling the theaters where he appeared or that his performances and his songs were the object of great acclaim, as well as positive journalistic reviews of entertainment.
 Being a homosexual—at that time he maintained a relationship with Miguel de Mairena—he suffered serious problems during the dictatorship of Francisco Franco in Barcelona, where he was frequently harassed and detained, a situation that forced him to move to America, a continent in which he had an assured triumph.
 It was speculated that he imitated Antonio Amaya, who was known as "El Gitanillo de Bronce".
 When Antonio Amaya visited America, he was not liked because it was believed that he imitated Pedrito Rico.